twisted/pydoctor/README.rst

 ^^^^^^^^^^^^^^

 * Drop support for Python 3.8.
-* Improve field tables so the correspondence with the description column more legible.
+* Improve field tables so the correspondence with the description column is more legible.
 * Highlighting in readthedocs theme now cover the whole docstring content instead of just the signature.